tomcl/HowToUseGitTJWC/README.md

 * Follow steps [above](#cloning-a-cloud-repository-with-write-access) to create your local working copy
 * Use the same workflow as before.
 When **Fetching**, your fork and you local files will be updated on Github from the central repo.
 When **Pushing**, your fork will be updated on Github from your local changes
 * You can submit a **Pull Request** to the open source repo team to pull the changes from your fork back onto the central open source repo.

+### Avoiding Disasters in Teams Using Git

+My reference for this is the following very instructive description of [git misuse by clever people](https://randyfay.com/content/avoiding-git-disasters-gory-story).

+Two key things to watch for in workflow from teams:

+1. Never use `git push --force` without all developers cooperating and basing all work on branches made after the push commit!
+Basically - never use it on shared projects.
+2. Be careful with merge.
+The wrong decisions resolving merges can lose other people's work, since when merging in the global repo all other people's changes must be resolved.
+The _merge-as-you-go_ workflow suggested here works only as long as everyone doing merges understands fully what they are doing.
+A good start is to make anyone doing merges on the global repository read the above link.

 ## Useful Git